113ll3/Ibmclouddocscli/connect_dedicated_id.md

 ## Force logging in to local UAA server

-To force logging in to the UAA server with a dedicated ID, specify the `--no-iam` option in `bluemix login` command:
+To force logging in to the UAA server with a dedicated ID, specify the `--no-iam` option in `ibmcloud login` command:

 ```
-  $ bluemix login --no-iam
+  $ ibmcloud login --no-iam
 ```

 ## Disconnect your dedicated ID from the public IBMid

-You can use `bluemix iam dedicated-id-disconnect` to disconnect public IBMid with connected dedicated ID.
+You can use `ibmcloud iam dedicated-id-disconnect` to disconnect public IBMid with connected dedicated ID.

 ```
-  $ bluemix iam dedicated-id-disconnect
+  $ ibmcloud iam dedicated-id-disconnect
   Do you really want to disconnect my_dedicated_id from public IBMid?
 (Y/N)> y
   Disconnecting dedicated user my_dedicated_id from public IBMid...
   OK